-Mr Hopkins is a full member of AUGIS, BOMSS, and a committee member of the UK National Bariatric Surgery Registry.
+Mr Hopkins is a full member of AUGIS, BOMSS, and committee member of the UK National Bariatric Surgery Registry.

 Treatments and tests offered by Mr James Hopkins at Nuffield Health